Addressing Mental Health in Corporate Settings

 Your people are your greatest asset.
 Investing in their mental health is investing in the future of your company.

-About the Author: Kathie Owen is a seasoned Corporate Wellness Professional with over a decade of experience driving wellness initiatives within a rapidly growing pharmaceutical company, expanding from 75 to over 200 team members under her leadership since 2012.
+About the Author: Kathie Owen is a seasoned Corporate Wellness Consultant with over a decade of experience driving wellness initiatives.

 With a rich background as a certified fitness trainer and life coach since 2002, Kathie combines her practical expertise in health and wellness with a deep understanding of psychological principles, thanks to her degree in Psychology.